Mechanic Jobs at Neuralink with Visa Sponsorship

 Required Qualifications:

-- Strong grasp of engineering's first principles
+- Strong understanding of engineering first principles

 Preferred Qualifications: